 - The Dutch word landschap, meaning painting of natural scenery, is garbled in English into landskip... meaning traditional Dutch scenery painting of the land. landskip becomes landscape.... - The connotations remain.
-Stilgoe states that there are three types of landscape that are transferred to America:: the wilderness; the agricultural; the homestead & garden
+Stilgoe posits then that there are three types of landscape:: wilderness; agricultural; the homestead & garden